learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 #### Changing the color of Parent

 The `Parent` component has a state called `color` that is initially set to a random color.
-If we want to set the state, it would be easy to do so in an instance method like shown below:
+If we want to set the state, it would be easy to do so in a function like shown below:

 ```js
 function Parent() {